 Beyond the building container, the contents of the inn have also been largely crafted from wood.
 A roster of young designers, mostly from Europe, designed the furniture.
 Of particular note are the wooden pegs that line the walls of the guest rooms and support a range of items: a mirror, a bookshelf, laser-cut clothes hangers.
 The system was conceived by Glass Hill, a London-based firm also responsible for the design of the main reception desk, the bar and the dining room furniture.
 As part of an overall plan for the economic development of Fogo Island, the inn’s furniture will be manufactured on the island and made available for purchase.

-Like the building, the furniture is resolutely contemporary while also referencing local vernacular ways of making.
+the furniture is resolutely contemporary while also referencing local vernacular ways of making.
 Take for instance the brightly painted Puppy Table, designed by one of the project’s architects, Nick Herder.
-The exuberance of its outline is matched by the economy of its construction--the entire table is sourced from a single length of board.
+The exuberance of its outline is matched by the economy of its construction–the entire table is sourced from a single length of board.
 Herder is also responsible, in part, for the digital design of the laser-printed wallpaper that accents a wall of each guest room and lines the secondary stairwells.
 Never before have fire stairs been so grand, as the colour and design of the wallpaper shifts from one wall to the next with a sense of whimsy and delight.
 One set of stairs leads to the rooftop of the inn, which houses a Finnish-styled sauna designed by Rintala Eggertsson Architects.
-Aspen benches line the sauna while the exterior decks and open-air hot tubs--which offer splendid views of the North Atlantic--are clad in cedar.
+Aspen benches line the sauna while the exterior decks and open-air hot tubs–which offer splendid views of the North Atlantic–are clad in cedar.

 Charles Eames once stated that the designer’s role is to be a thoughtful host who anticipates the needs of his guests.
 In this regard, both the client and the architects of the Fogo Island Inn have proven to be excellent hosts.
 They have addressed their guests not only within their general design philosophy, but more importantly, in the specificity of the inn’s many details.
 From the triangle tile-lined vestibule, to the brass-cast key fobs and hand-quilted bed covers, it seems that every detail both large and small has been thoughtfully considered.
 In the end, all the minutiae of the Fogo Island Inn are instrumental in creating an experience of quality and depth that avoids the nostalgic and the folkloric.
 The resulting cultural expression is truly original.
 The Fogo Island Inn encompasses a sense of the past, but more importantly, a genuine regard for the present and a fresh vision for the future of this distinct island culture.
 CA